dnouri/qck/README.md

 qck myquery.sql
 ```

-You can also LIMIT the number of rows in the output by adding a flag:
+The default is to `LIMIT` the output to 100 lines.
+You can override
+this with the `--limit` option:

 ```bash
 qck myquery.sql --limit 10  # will only print 10 rows